1. Failing to reference and check tenants

 3. Choosing a letting agent who turns out to be unsatisfactory

 You need to realise that the letting agent industry is largely unregulated.
-Any Tom, Dick or Harry can set up as a letting agent – with no qualifications or experience.
-Also without client money protection or professional indemnity insurance.
+Anyone can set up as a letting agent – with no qualifications or experience.
+Also; without client money protection or professional indemnity insurance.

 If you are entrusting your valuable property to someone to manage, you need to be sure that there are able to do this properly – particularly as, under agency law, YOU are responsible to the tenants for everything that they do!

 4. Not dealing with rent arrears promptly

 Most landlords rely on the income from their rented properties – to supplement their income and to cover their own expenses (for example you may have repayments to make on your buy to let mortgage).

 So it can be catastrophic if your tenant fails to pay.

 It is absolutely essential that you deal with this promptly and do not allow things to drift.
 I have known landlords loose thousands of pounds by allowing tenants more time, when it is clear that the tenant simply cannot afford to pay the rent any more.